versatus/rendezvous_dht/README.md

 - Any node willing to have information about Quorum, connect to the Rendezvous node and gets Quorum Peers with the Quorum Key namespace

-- Rendezevous Node will ping for all quorum peers liveness
+- Rendezevous Node will ping for all quorum peers for liveness